Boeing CEO apologizes to relatives of 737 Max crash victims during Senate appearance

 The Senate subcommittee said that newly uncovered documents and whistleblower accounts “paint a troubling picture of a company that prioritizes speed of manufacturing and cutting costs over ensuring the quality and safety of aircraft.”

 The 737 Max has a troubled history.
 The Justice Department is considering whether to prosecute Boeing for violating terms of a settlement it reached with the company over allegations it misled regulators who approved the plane.
-Max jets crashed in 2018 in Indonesia and 2019 in Ethiopia, killing 346 people.
+Max jets crashed in 2018 in Indonesia and 2019 in Ethiopia.
 The FAA subsequently grounded the aircraft for more than a year and a half.

 Mohawk told the Senate subcommittee that the number of unacceptable parts has exploded since production of the Max resumed following the crashes.
 He said the increase led supervisors to tell him and other workers to “cancel” records that indicated the parts were not suitable to be installed on planes.